[Part 3] Why did the US fail in Afghanistan (2001-2021)

 Pakistan is an historical ally of the Taliban.
 As soon as the movement took shape in 1994, Pakistan provided it with financial and logistical help.

-However, Pakistan endeavours to stay in good terms with Occidental countries.
+However, Pakistan endeavours to stay in good terms with Western countries.
 That’s why it organised the departure of Amhad Massoud, Ahmad Shah Massoud’s son, even though he keeps taking on the Taliban with his fighters in the Panjshir Valley.

 3. Russia